Launch-year 50% off ends July 1. Lock in your discount today before per-course prices update.

 Decoding the ITIL 4 Certification Scheme

-Once you've successfully obtained your Foundation certificate, the ITIL 4 scheme diversifies into specialized streams designed to meet different professional aspirations.
-The two primary advanced designations you'll encounter are the ITIL Managing Professional (MP) and the ITIL Strategic Leader (SL).
+After you earn your Foundation certificate, the ITIL 4 scheme splits into specialized tracks.
+These tracks meet different professional goals.
+You will generally choose between two primary advanced designations: the ITIL Managing Professional (MP) and the ITIL Strategic Leader (SL).

 Infographic about how to get itil certified Caption: The ITIL 4 certification scheme offers distinct paths for operational managers and strategic leaders.